Research

 Abstract

-I have been awarded an NSF grant (DMS #2108264) on a three-year project: Nonlocal Transport Equations in Fluids, Swarming, and Traffic Flows
+I am honored to be awarded an NSF CAREER grant (DMS #2238219) on a five-year project: Nonlocal Partial Differential Equations in Collective Dynamics and Fluid Flow.

 Abstract